-6. Acknowledgements
+5. Acknowledgements

-This guidance document was co-authored by: Silvia Bortoli (National Institute for
+This guidance document was co-authored by staff from the National Institute for Health and Care Research (NIHR), Health Research Authority, Health and Care Research Wales, and a public contributor from Wales.

-Health and Care Research), Jim Elliott (Health Research Authority), Reshma Raycoba (Health and Care Research Wales), Alex Newberry (Health and Care Research Wales), Bob McAlister (public contributor).

-This work has been supported by a working group of public contributors, involvement staff, researchers, Finance and HR staff and charity staff.
+This work has been supported by a working group of public contributors, involvement staff, researchers, finance and HR staff and charity staff.

-Annex 1: About public involvement - background and values
+Annex 1: Background to public involvement in research